-When the service member is preparing to file their taxes, they can also retrieve their military W2 from Direct Access.
-If a spouse or family member is filing a tax return for the service member then a power of attorney form needs to be completed.
-For assistance with tax planning or basic tax -related questions, you may contact www.CGSUPRT.com or the designated PFM specialist at your HSWL Regional Practice.
-Additionally, CG SUPRT offers free tax filing through the CG SUPRT website.
+When the servicemember is preparing to file their taxes, they can also retrieve their military W2 from Direct Access.
+If a spouse or family member is filing a tax return for the servicemember then a power of attorney form needs to be completed.
+For assistance with tax planning or basic tax-related questions, you may contact www.CGSUPRT.com or the designated PFM at your HSWL Regional Practice.
+CG SUPRT offers free tax filing through the CG SUPRT website.

 Thrift Savings Plan

 The Thrift Savings Plan (TSP) is an excellent way to save for retirement.
 A range of investment options is offered.
 Contributions to your TSP account yield tax benefits and savings; it is safe and offers flexible options for contributions and fund growth.
 A TSP account can be started with a monthly contribution as little as a 1% of your base pay or as much as TSP’s monetary cap, which varies yearly.
 Your contribution and fund election can be adjusted as your base pay increases.
 Visit www.tsp.gov for more information.

 Servicemembers who joined the military after January 2018 are automatically enrolled into the Blended Retirement System (BRS).
 BRS consists of automatic and matching contributions, into TSP, a pension after 20 years of service, a mid-career bonus, and a lump sum option at retirement.
 All servicemembers who have completed two years of service are considered fully vested.
 For more information BRS, please visit the local PFM at your HSWL Regional Practice or www.dcms.uscg.mil/brs.